maixuancanh2003/Orcad-Allegro-6-layers-High-Speed-4G-5G-with-Mixed-Signal-Design/README.md

 This repository includes visual content, design concepts, and PCB layout information for a high-performance 4G/5G board developed using Orcad/Allegro v17.4.
 As part of an ongoing scientific research project, this design integrates advanced microcontroller and network module components, along with industrial-grade I/O and mixed-signal capability, to support complex communication needs in industrial environments.
 Final project evaluation and publication are scheduled for June 2025.

-> **Note**: Full d esign files and technical specifications will be uploaded after the successful evaluation and official publication of the research in a scientific journal.
+> **Note**: **Full design files and technical specifications will be uploaded after the successful evaluation and official publication of the research in a scientific journal.**

 ## Project Overview

 ### 6-Layer PCB Details